 You’re sure that you want a northern breed, one that looks like a wolf, big, scary and beautiful.
-You have visions of walking proudly down the street, the magnificent dog by your side.
+You have visions of walking down the street, the magnificent dog by your side.
 So, let’s meet the snow dogs, Alaskan Malamute vs Siberian Husky.

-If you are a big fan of northern breeds but have never had one as a pet before, you really need to know what you’re letting yourself in for.
+If you are a big fan of northern breeds but have never owned one, you need to know what you’re letting yourself in for.
 They are beautiful, intelligent and affectionate, but they can also be extremely challenging.

-The American Kennel Club recognised the Alaskan Malamute in 1935 with the first dogs being introduced into the UK in 1959.
+The American Kennel Club recognised the Alaskan Malamute in 1935.
+Whereas the first dogs introduced in the UK was in 1959.